gwcoffey/gwcoffey.com/hugo/content/posts/2023-10-28-holy-the-firm/index.md

 Is it jeopardy, a book of answers in the form of questions?

-As an aside, it has may favorite *So* in all of English literature.
+As an aside, it has my favorite *So* in all of English literature.
 (I think everybody should have a favorite *So*.
 Is there any other word in the English language like *So*?
 I've written it three times now; it has lost all meaning.
 But I'm not sure, even if it hadn't, that I ever could have explained even a hundredth of what it means.)
 Here is Dillard's exquisite *So* (emphasis mine):

 {{< quote >}}
 A nun lives in the fires of the spirit, a thinker lives in the bright wick of the mind, an artist lives jammed in the pool of materials.
 (Or, a nun lives, thoughtful and tough, in the mind, a nun lives, with that special poignancy peculiar to religious, in the exile of materials; and a thinker, who would think of something, lives in the clash of materials, and in the world of spirit where all long thoughts must lead; and an artist lives in the mind, that warehouse of forms, and an artist lives, of course, in the spirit. **So**.